vitaly-t/pg-promise/README.md

 It is important to know that while property values `null` and `undefined` are both formatted as `null`, an error is thrown when the property doesn't exist at all.

-Version 1.2.0 of the library extended the syntax to also support `$(propName)`, for better compliance with ES6.
+Version 1.2.0 of the library added support for `$(propName)` syntax, for better compliance with ES6.

 ## Functions and Procedures
 In PostgreSQL stored procedures are just functions that usually do not return anything.